 BTW, even though some of my links are to previous posts with the word “toddler”, these techniques work equally well for older kids on the spectrum or with SPD.
 In fact, they work well with any child who is upset or demanding during grooming, haircuts, etc.

 - Children with ASD,SPD, global developmental delay, or significant language delays do not have most or all of the above skills.
+Sometimes they have only one or two.
 They may genuinely find your touch irritating, and they often have very little frustration tolerance for the things that they do not want to do or struggle to understand.

 - Nail trimming is usually an occasional event, not a daily part of a familiar routine.
 Parents of children who fight nail trimming often leave this task until it is unavoidable, Rare events are almost always seen as unwelcome or even threatening.